 Property Tax Relief Programs

-See the Disabled Veterans Exclusion Brochure for full details.
+For full details see the Disabled Veterans Exclusion Brochure

-You may download an Application for Property Tax Relief - AV9 here or contact our office to request one.
-Applications are due by June 1.
+You must submit an Application for Property Tax Relief - AV9 to the tax office by June 1.

 If I apply this year and qualify, can the relief go back to prior years that I may have qualified for?

 No. North Carolina Law prohibits us from going back to previous years.
 An application is good for the current year and subsequent years if the applicant qualifies for relief.